Early social changes under Islam: The status of women

 Others argue that this perspective is based solely on Islamic records of pre-Islamic Arabs, written centuries after Islam's emergence, and that pre-Islamic Arabs were less misogynistic than the above view gives them credit for.
 Many scholars view the monodimensional depiction of pre-Islamic Arabia as an intentional choice on the part of Islamic scholars, who sought to present the era as deeply regressive in order to present Islam as tolerant by comparison.
 The Moroccan scholar Fatima Mernissi argues that this trend has worsened in the modern era, as "modern Arab histories refuse to admit, even at the level of pure analysis, that customs expressing female sexual self-determination" existed in pre-Islamic Arabia and were subsequently outlawed in Islamic times.
 However she also argues that these weren't caused by Islam itself rather it was influence of patriarchal culture of the people who developed Islamic law, she believes Islam in itself is neutral in regards to women's rights.

-However Leila Ahmed states that Islamic records of pre-Islamic Arabia doesn't show it in misogynistic way rather shows that women had many rights such as the example of Muhammad's wife Khadijah.
-However, other records also show that status of women was not secured and differed by class and tribes.
+Under the customary tribal law existing in Pre-Islamic Arabia women, as a general rule, had virtually no legal status; fathers sold their daughters into marriage for a price, women had little or no property or succession rights.
+Upper-class women usually had more rights than tribal women and might own property or even inherit from relatives.